 “As for the Glock: it was pried from his cold dead hands.”

 -- from “Guns: A Kindle Single,” by Stephen King.
-It's a short read, and the first half is so-so (I don't buy his argument on how America doesn't have a violent culture), but the second half makes up for it.
-Plus it's only 99 cents anytime.
+It's a short read, and the first half is so-so (how odd that King of all people argues that America doesn't have a violent culture).
+But the second half makes up for it.